Reinforcement Learning via Conservative Agent for Environments with Random Delays: Performance Curves

-\paragraph{Performance curves} We present the performance curves of each algorithm evaluated on the MuJoCo tasks with random delays $o_{\text{max}} \in \{5, 10, 20\}$.
+In this section, we represent the performance curves of each algorithm evaluated on the MuJoCo tasks under random delays with $\Delta_{\text{max}} \in \{5, 10, 20\}$.
 All tasks were conducted with five different seeds for one million time steps, where the shaded regions represent the standard deviation of average returns.
-Empirical results demonstrate that conservative-BPQL exhibits the most remarkable performance across all evaluated tasks.

-\paragraph{Delay-free normalized scores} To clarify the performance achieved by the conservative agent-based algorithm, we report the delay-free normalized scores in Table \ref{normalized-score}, which is defined as: where $R_{\text{algorithm}}$, $R_{\text{delay-free}}$, and $R_{\text{random}}$ represent the average returns of the algorithms, delay-free SAC, and random policy, respectively.

-The results confirm that for tasks with $o_{\text{max}}=\{5, 10\}$, conservative-BPQL achieves the best performance, with average scores of 0.91 and 0.81, respectively.
-It outperforms the second-best baseline by wide average margins of 0.28 and 0.34 points.
-Even for tasks with maximum allowable delay $o_{\text{max}}=20$, conservative-BPQL maintains the highest average score of 0.48, highlighting its strong empirical performance compared to other baseline algorithms.